 - Other information on reducing your eligible needs and any needs identified that aren’t eligible for council support

-The personal budget must be spent in line with your care and support plan.
-You may also choose to pay for additional support on top of the budget.
+Your personal budget must be spent in line with your care and support plan.
+You may also choose to pay for additional help on top of the budget.

 How can I receive my personal budget?

 If you are eligible for financial support from your council, there are various ways of receiving a personal budget for social care.
-A personal budget may be taken as:
+A personal budget can be taken as:

 - A direct payment, paid directly by you or, in some circumstances, a ‘suitable person’